noob9527/trap/c/apue/src/3-file-io/README.md

 # Chapter03 File I/O

 ## 1. Introduction
+skipped

 ## 2. File Descriptors
+> File descriptor is integer that uniquely identifies an open file of the process.
 To the kernel, all open files are referred to by file descriptors.
 A file descriptor is a non-negative integer.
 When we open an existing file or create a new file, the kernel returns a file descriptor to the process.
 When we want to read or write a file, we identify the file with the file descriptor that was returned by `open` or `creat` as an argument to either read or write.\
-Although their values are standardized by POSIX.1, the magic numbers 0,1,2 should be replaced in POSIX-compliant applications with the symbolic constants STDIN_FILENO, STDOUT_FILENO, and STDERR_FILENO to improve readability. these constants are defined in the <unistd.h> header.
+Although their values are standardized by POSIX.1, the magic numbers 0,1,2 should be replaced in POSIX-compliant applications with the symbolic constants `STDIN_FILENO`, `STDOUT_FILENO`, and `STDERR_FILENO` to improve readability.
+These constants are defined in the `<unistd.h>` header.

-## 3. open and `openat` Functions
+## 3. `open` and `openat` Functions
-The file descriptor returned by open and openat is guaranteed to be the lowest numbered unused descriptor.
+The file descriptor returned by `open` and `openat` is guaranteed to be the lowest numbered unused descriptor.
 This fact is used by some applications to open a new file on standard input, standard output, or standard error.
 For example, an application might close standard output--normally, file descriptor 1--and then open another file, knowing that it will be opened on file descriptor 1.
 We'll see a better way to guarantee that a file is open on a given descriptor in Section 3.12, when we explore the dup2 function.\
 The fd parameter distinguishes the `openat` function from the open function.
 There are three possibilities:
 1. The path parameter specifies an absolute pathname.
 In this case, the `fd` parameter is ignored and the `openat` function behaves like the open function.
 2. The path parameter specifies a relative pathname and the fd parameter is a file descriptor that specifies the starting location in the file system where the relative pathname is to be evaluated.
 The fd parameter is obtained by opening the directory where the relative pathname is to be evaluated.